altairwei/ZoteroLinkCitation/README.md

 3. Select the macro `ZoteroLinkCitationAll`.
 4. Click `Add` to move the macro to the list of buttons on the `Quick Access Toolbar`.

+### (Optional) Step 6: Select an existing MS Word text style

+The `ZoteroLinkCitationAll` macro opens a dialog that allows you to set a uniform Word text style for newly created hyperlinks, which can change the color, size, font, etc. of the hyperlink.

 ### Important Tips

 - **Macro Security**: Only run macros from trusted sources.
 Macros can contain harmful code.